wemake-services/wemake-vue-template/template/docs/template/configuration.md

 It is used as a base url for all relative urls we use to make `axios` calls.

-There are situations when you need to switch between different versions of your API: development or production, v1 or v2.
+There are situations when you need to switch between different versions of your API: development or production, first version of your API or second version.
+The are multiple usecases!

 In this case, modify this single value inside your `config/.env` file.